 Five places near Ahmedabad

 As Ahmedabad celebrates its kite festival or Uttarayan, tons of tourists and travellers flock to the town to see the sky filled with colourful star and starships as the kites come in different sizes and shapes.
+The old city has so much to offer, from monuments to museums.
+One of the must see places is Sidi Saiyyed, the most beautiful mosque of Ahmedabad.
 But if you have some time, you must visit one or more of these places that are around the city.
 While some may be a day trip or a weekend getaway, others are just a few hours away.
 Here is my list of five places near Ahmedabad you must visit

 Start with this Indus Valley Civilisation site which is about 80 kms from Ahmedabad .
 Not many seem to know about it as even the taxi driver gave me a blank stare when I told him about Lothal.
 While Gujarat Tourism is aggressively promoting several destinations, Lothal seems to have been left out.
 But the museum here makes up for it, even though it can be spruced up.

 Lothal is a port, apparently one of the oldest in the world and it used to be an important trading route.
 Imagine for a moment- centuries ago, all these areas, especially the Rann was once part of the Arabian Sea and the River Sabarmathi used to flow around here.
 There was just a handful of people in the site along with us.

 Walking around, you can see the excavated remains of a township, a mound and the dock itself .
 The museum gives you a glimpse of what it might have looked like and you can let your imagination go wild by stepping into the past.
 For some one like me who is always lost somewhere in the annals of history, Lothal was quite an experience.
 I would strongly recommend it as one of the places near Ahmedabad you must visit, even if you have just half a day to spare.